-The insurance industry offers different caskills set.
-In order to demonstrate this, two important insurance careers will be noted along with a summary of the competencies below noted competencies will be in addition to the standard skills sets of numeracy, nication and presentation skills.
+The insurance industry offers different careers paths, each of which requires different skills set.
+In order to demonstrate this, two important insurance careers will be noted along with a summary of the competencies generally required to succeed in each.
+The below noted competencies will be in addition to the standard skills sets of numeracy, language proficiency, interpersonal, communication and presentation skills.